 Make sure when purchasing a dachshund that you go with a reputable breeder who will screen his breeds for any health issues.

 Also the dachshund breeds of dogs are known to love eating so they can become overweight, which can put strain on their backs.
-So make sure you feed them the proper dog food and dog treats and monitor their intake.
+So make sure you feed them the proper dog food and monitor their intake.
 Also, when giving them treats be careful to not overdo that as dog treats can add up to a lot of extra calories.

 Popular Dachshund Books